ChernovAS/devops_vm/README.md

 * there is an additional Vagrantfile2.
 During the automation I faced some issues with vagrant shared folder, perhaps I have some issues wit local vagrant app or virtual box, but in most cases /vagrant directory is not mounted automatically not manually.
 Vagrant2 might be used in this case.
 Basically it is creating /vagrant manually and pulling from git all requred.
+Ideally /vagrant directory will be mapped and all repo-files will be there, so Vagrant provisioner will be able to build everything from the beginning.